 - PhD studentship starts.

-For the first time, we are publishing data on award values for the different groups.
-We are also collecting data on additional characteristics as well as employing advanced forms of data analysis.
-That will allow us to better understand trends as we develop our work.
+This was the first time we published data on award values for the different groups.
+We also began collecting data on additional characteristics as well as employing advanced forms of data analysis.
+That allows to better understand trends as we develop our work.

 Detailed information on how the dataset was produced, along with interpretative guidance and a summary of findings, is available in the data narrative report (PDF, 600KB).